kaymay1000/virtual-white-elephant/README.md

 - If your gift is stolen, you may either choose a new gift to open or steal another gift.
 - A gift can only be stolen twice after its initial opening-- after two steals, the gift becomes "frozen" and remains with its third/final owner.
 - Gameplay continues sequentially until each player has gotten a chance to either open a new gift, or steal an existing one.

+VWE was designed and written by me, Kaylee Alvarado.

+Documentation last updated Feb 2022.